Vsevolod-IT/Vsevolod-IT/README.md

   <img src="https://media.giphy.com/media/Wn68w7dXYw97ImY1sc/giphy-downsized-large.gif" width="100%" height="300"/>
 </header>

 ## Hello, my name is Vsevolod

 ## :man_technologist: About Me :
 I'm a Software developer and here are some facts about me
-- I was a trainee at Epam Systems, and if the government hadn't developed the war, I would have gone to a project job at the company.
+- I was a trainee at Epam Systems (6 mounth)
 - Very pedantic, try to do everything in the best way
 - I am constantly developing.
 One of my goals is to become a full-fledged | **full-stack developer** |
 - English language skills :gb:  **B2** (on my way of improving it)
 - Learning Spanish :es: I intend to move to Argentina :argentina:
 - :heart: ![](https://img.shields.io/badge/.-Emacs-informational?style=flat&logo=gnu-emacs&logoColor=white&color=ff2a6d) ![](https://img.shields.io/badge/.-Vim-informational?style=flat&logo=vim&logoColor=white&color=ff2a6d) ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=ff2a6d)
 <!--![](https://img.shields.io/badge/<WORD_ON_LEFT>-<WORD_ON_RIGHT>-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)-->

+## :broken_heart: my pain:
+I've worked hard for a long time to get a job at Epam Systems.
+I was able to enroll in evening courses and after them to have an internship.
+After 5 months of training which I passed with honors and also after passing the exam for software developer I was supposed to become an employee of the company and worked on projects.
+Ungortunatelly, the state (which I do not support) started a war.
+Of course, the company had difficulties and therefore I was not able to join the team.
+For me it is a pain because I've pushed lots of my efforts to achieve my goal.
+On an internship I worked on a very large project which is used within the company (I have no right to disclose more) therefore my internship experience can be considered as a full-fledged work on a complex project.
+Below I will attach responses of the mentors about my work.

 ## :gear: Hard Skills:
 #### Good and in-depth knowledge:
 - ![](https://img.shields.io/badge/.-JavaScript-informational?style=flat&logo=javascript&logoColor=white&color=fe00fe) ![](https://img.shields.io/badge/.-HTML-informational?style=flat&logo=html5&logoColor=white&color=fe00fe) ![](https://img.shields.io/badge/.-CSS-informational?style=flat&logo=css3&logoColor=white&color=fe00fe) ![](https://img.shields.io/badge/.-Angular-informational?style=flat&logo=angular&logoColor=white&color=fe00fe) ![](https://img.shields.io/badge/.-GIT-informational?style=flat&logo=git&logoColor=white&color=fe00fe)